metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 switch between them: One is active and the others are inactive, waiting to be activated again.
 See examples/TODO

+# KNOWN BUGS

+Setting an attribute of any object to `undef` will not work with Perl versions prior to 5.20 (see [perl5200delta](https://metacpan.org/pod/perl5200delta), bugs #7508 and #109726).
+The only possible (and dirty!) workaround is setting the member of the internal hash directly.

 # METHODS

 ## **import** - import and initialisation of UI::Various package